ben-mulhern/shithead-rules/rules.md

 If a player plays a 10, the play pile is "burned".
 Those cards, including the 10 (or 10s), are removed from play to the "burn pile".
 Burnt cards take no further part in the current game.

+Note that despite the 10 having this special power, it is still bound by the regular gameplay rules, and must be played in sequence - i.e. it cannot be played after higher-value cards.

 The play pile is also burned if all four cards of a particular face value are played consecutively (whether by a single player or by consecutive players).

 In both cases, the player whose card initiated the burn gets another go.